JL-commits-web/ITNT3302--AppDev/README.md

 # ITNT3302--AppDev
-Good afternoon sir JM, here is link of the video that contains our UI proposal. <br>Though we wanted it to be uploaded here in Github repository, the file was too large for us to upload the video presentation.
-Thank you po.
+Good afternoon sir JM, here is link of the video that contains our UI proposal.
+Though we wanted it to be uploaded here in Github repository, <br>the file was too large for us to upload the said video presentation.
+We hope for deepest understanding about the matter, Thank you po.

 Group 1<br>